nfrisby/frags/doc-drafts/ANNOUNCE.md

 I'm releasing to pique interest, and because I want collaborators! :)

 The license is currently BSD3.
-(I'm flexible on this, if companies need something else.
+(I'm flexible on this.
+If users eventually need something else, please reach out.)
-Please reach out.)

 ### How to use it?